Mansour: Democrats Decline to Impeach Orange Hitler

 I don’t know about you, but if I really believed that Hitler was occupying our White House and running “concentration camps,” I’d vote to impeach him.
 And yet, when Democrats were finally given the chance to “impeach the motherf*cker,” they declined.

 What gives, Dems?
-American voters gave you the House because you promised to fix healthcare and pass an infrastructure bill.
+American voters gave you the House because you promised to fix health care and pass an infrastructure bill.
 But instead you wasted a whole workday (on our dime) to cast a symbolic vote because Trump tweeted something mean at four of your colleagues.

 If you think he’s literally Hitler running “concentration camps” (and taking orders from Putin!), why didn’t you vote to impeach him?